US Foreign Policy Toward Taiwan, 1949-2023

 - US Policy: Strategic Ambiguity or Clarity and Intentionality

 - The Three Communiques

 - The Taiwan Relations Act and The Six Assurances

 - Joseph Biden, Nancy Pelosi, Tsai Ing-wen, and Xi Jinping: The War of Words

 - Russia’s Invasion of Ukraine: Lessons and Implications for US-China-Taiwan Relations

 Submission Requirements/Due Date:

-About the Editor: Sabella Abidde is a professor of political science and a member of the graduate faculty at Alabama State University.
-He holds a BA in international relations from Saint Cloud State University Minnesota, an MA in political science from Minnesota State University Mankato, and a Ph.D. in African Studies, World Affairs, Public Policy and Development Studies from Howard University.
-He is the Series Editor of Springer’s “Africa-East Asia International Relations;” and the editor/coeditor of China and Taiwan in Africa: The Struggle for Diplomatic Recognition and Hegemony (Springer, 2022); Africa-China-Taiwan Relations, 1949–2020 (Lexington Books, 2022); and China in Africa: Between Imperialism and Partnership in Humanitarian Development (Lexington Books, 2021).
-Dr. Abidde is a member of the Association of Global South Studies (AGSS); the African Studies and Research Forum (ASRF); the American Political Science Association (APSA); and the American Association for Chinese Studies (AACS).
+Sabella O. Abidde is a professor of political science at Alabama State University.
+He holds an MA in political science from Minnesota State University Mankato, and a Ph.D. in African Studies, World Affairs, Public Policy and Development Studies from Howard University Washington DC.
+He is the editor/coeditor of China and Taiwan in Africa: The Struggle for Diplomatic Recognition and Hegemony (Springer, 2022); Africa-China-Taiwan Relations, 1949–2020 (Lexington Books, 2022); and Taiwan in Africa: Seven Decades of Certainty and Uncertainties (Lexington Books, 2022).
+Dr. Abidde is a member of the Association of Global South Studies; and the American Association for Chinese Studies.

 Department of History and Political Science